Parental leave in the United States: State legislation

 As of 2025, twelve states and the District of Columbia have put into effect mandatory paid family leave programs.
 The states with paid family leave include Maryland, Washington, California, Oregon, Delaware, Maine, New York, Colorado, Connecticut, Massachusetts, Rhode Island, New Jersey, and the District of Columbia.
-In addition, New Hampshire and Vermont of implemented voluntary opt-in paid family leave programs that companies and individuals can choose to pay for.
+In addition, New Hampshire and Vermont implemented voluntary opt-in paid family leave programs that companies and individuals can choose to pay for.

 Many states have supplemented these federal regulations and provided more extensive maternity leave benefits, including expanding paid or flexible sick time, expanding access for workers in smaller companies or with less time on the job, right to pump that expands on federal law, and pregnancy accommodations.

 As of 2016, 12 states have enacted no additional laws or programs to support family leave before or after birth.
 Fourteen states, along with the District of Columbia, have addressed eligibility requirements by lowering the firm-size threshold from 50 or more employees down to as low as 10 employees.
 Seven other states, in addition to the District of Columbia, have adopted more generous maternity leave lengths that allow longer absences for the purpose of child-rearing.
 Moreover, some states have enacted legislation enhancing the benefits of leave programs.
-As of 2022, California, Colorado, Connecticut, the District of Columbia, Hawaii, Massachusetts, New Jersey, New Mexico, New York, Oregon, Puerto Rico, and Washington have all enacted laws requiring paid family and medical leave beyond just the basic federal laws.
+As of 2022, California, Colorado, Connecticut, the District of Columbia, Hawaii, Massachusetts, New Jersey, New Mexico, New York, Oregon, Puerto Rico, and Washington have all enacted laws requiring paid family and medical leave beyond the federal laws.

 California, New Jersey, and Rhode Island, for instance, operate programs that require private-sector employers to pay their employees who utilize maternity leave at partial replacement rates.
 New York passed paid family leave legislation, which includes maternity leave, in 2016—starting off at 8 weeks and 50% of pay in 2018, and reaching 12 weeks and 67% of pay in 2021.
 California's 2004 Paid Family Leave Act (PFLA) offers payment to birth mothers, fathers, and adoptive parents as well as aid to caregivers and military families.
 Those who spend their time caring for a terminally ill are protected under PFLA as a caregiver.
 Similarly, individuals sending a family member off to a foreign country to act in the military are protected as military assistants.
 While the PFLA offers paid leave for these individuals, it does not include job security as that falls under the ruling of the FMLA and the California Family Rights Act.